 The chocolate room was first established in Geelong, Victoria, Australia in 2006 and has quickly grown to become the leading brand in the chocolate café market.

-We have identified a massive market for chocolate lovers around the world having more than 100 cafes – present in Australia, India, U.K, Sri Lanka, Oman and opening soon in China & Pakistan.
+We have identified a massive market for chocolate lovers around the world having more than 100 cafes – present in Australia, India, UK, Oman, China, Pakistan & Opening soon in Saudi Arabia & the rest of GCC.

 The chocolate room offers the chocolate lover an indulgent experience.

 The response to the chocolate room concept has been overwhelming – our customers love the total chocolate experience – the drinks, we sell beautiful coffee too – the desserts – the ambience – the chocolates!